 During 2017, Mr. Henderson and Mr. Fradin served as members of the Compensation Committee until their resignation as directors and members of the Compensation Committee in September 2017.
 The Compensation Committee was reconstituted in October 2017, with Paul Reilly, Wesley Nichols, Susan Riley and Brent Rosenthal appointed as members.
 Ms. Riley resigned as a director and member of the Compensation Committee in March 2018.
+Effective on April 19, 2018, the Compensation Committee is now comprised of Paul Reilly, Michelle McKenna-Doyle, Robert Norman and Brent Rosenthal.

 No person who served as a member of the Compensation Committee during 2017 was an officer or employee of the Company during such year.
-Mr. Fradin, who served on the Compensation Committee until September 2017, previously served as Executive Vice President, Corporate Development of the Company from June 2000 to June 2004.
+Mr. Fradin, who served on the Compensation Committee until

+September 2017, previously served as Executive Vice President, Corporate Development of the Company from June 2000 to June 2004.